Teacher Effectiveness & Coaching

 -

-become familiar with the concept of teacher effectiveness and the generic tools that are available to support them.
+Become familiar with the concept of teacher effectiveness and the generic tools that are available to support their growth.

 -